NZMSA/2021-Phase-2-Data-Science/5. Microsoft Bot Framework/README.md

 You will also need the following account.
 1. [Microsoft Azure](https://azure.microsoft.com/en-us/)

+Please note that you need a subscription to use Microsoft Azure services in this tutorial.
+Students can get $100 credits for free [here](https://azure.microsoft.com/en-us/free/students/).
+If you are not eligible for that, please consider signing up for Free Trial [here](https://azure.microsoft.com/en-us/free/).
+If you are also not eligible for that and choose to spend money, please be very mindful of the cost of the resources you deploy.

 ## Creating Your Bot
 1. Click on "Create New".
 <img src="https://github.com/Sakyawira/Readability-Bot/blob/main/Media/CreateNew.png?raw=true" />